Wizards & Muggles: Part 1 Pre-Seclusion Era

 And so might the Peverill brothers.
 What would you care to bet against the possibility that the keystone of that archway of the Veil is carved with the symbol of the Deathly Hallows?
 (We are invited to believe that the 2nd Peverill brother’s line of descent joined in marriage with the Slytherin line at some point, after all.)
-But this could all merely be an importunate plot bunny.
+But this much could all merely be an importunate plot bunny determined to get underfoot.

-For the moment I would merely like to suggest that when the old Wizards’ Council was superseded by the newly-formed Ministry of Magic, it was decided that it would be best to enlarge the Department of Mysteries facility to house this new governing body.
-These offices’ extent, and methods of concealment are probably far more sophisticated today than they were originally, and these premises would probably have undergone successive periods of modification as bureaucracy expanded to fill the available resources.
+For the moment I would merely like to suggest that when the old Wizards’ Council was superseded by the newly-formed Ministry of Magic, it was decided that it might be best to enlarge the Department of Mysteries facility to house this new governing body.
+These offices’ extent, and methods of concealment are probably far more sophisticated today than they were originally, and these premises would probably have undergone successive periods of modification and expansion as bureaucracy itself expanded to fill the available resources.

 We also do not know for certain where the Wizengamot or the Wizards’ Council which preceded the formation of the Ministry of Magic had their primary seats.
 It is generally assumed that these had also been based in London.
 However, this has not ever been conclusively stated, to the best of my recollection.
 So this could be an inaccurate impression.